dranubhaparashar/Engineering-Work-Order-Profit-and-Loss-Analytics/README.md

 - [Developer Guide](developer-guide.md)
 - [GitHub Wiki Home](https://github.com/dranubhaparashar/Engineering-Work-Order-Profit-and-Loss-Analytics/wiki)

-To publish the included Wiki pages to an enabled GitHub Wiki, see [wiki-publishing.md](wiki-publishing.md).

 ## Limitations

 - Financial logic is a demonstration and is not an accounting standard or audited financial model.